Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Modeling assumptions

 \subsection{Unknown demand}

-Given that future demand is unknown during operation planning, yet crucial for non-myopic decision-making, various strategies have been employed to get demand information.
-First, historical data can be leveraged, either by directly using past demand as a proxy for future demand, or by employing predictive models.
-This method typically requires high data quality and accurate forecasts, which makes it often impractical.
-Even with high-quality data, the historical demand-based prediction might be biased, as historical demand is usually highly dependent on historical supply.
-In this case, censored demand forecasting is required to provide an unbiased estimator that accounts for latent demand~\cite{gammelli2020estimating}.
+Because future demand is unknown yet crucial for non-myopic decisions, \gls{abk:amod} control relies on several strategies.
+A common approach is to exploit historical data, either by using past demand as a proxy for future demand or by training predictive models.
+This requires high-quality data and accurate forecasts, and even then predictions may be biased, since historical demand reflects historical supply.
+In such cases, censored demand forecasting is needed to obtain unbiased estimates of latent demand~\cite{gammelli2020estimating}.

-To mitigate reliance on accurate forecasts, robust algorithms can be designed to deal with prediction uncertainty.
-Specifically, in optimization-based approaches, robust optimization improves the robustness of the solution by optimizing decisions based on worst-case performance over potential demand distributions~\cite{he2023robust,guo2021robust} or uncertainty sets~\cite{miao2017data}.

-When future demand or demand distributions are unknown and hard to predict, there are two alternative methods: one could run the deterministic optimization problem dynamically as new passenger arrivals are observed (real-time optimization) or, alternatively, use \gls{abk:rl}, since \gls{abk:rl} inherently accounts for stochasticity by training policies to maximize expected rewards over multiple time steps, without requiring explicit knowledge of system dynamics.
+To reduce reliance on accurate forecasts, robust optimization can be used to hedge against uncertainty, optimizing decisions for worst-case demand distributions~\cite{he2023robust,guo2021robust} or uncertainty sets~\cite{miao2017data}.
+When future demand (or its distribution) is hard to model, two further options are common: repeatedly solving a deterministic optimization problem online as new requests arrive (real-time optimization), or using \gls{abk:rl}, which learns policies that maximize expected return under stochastic demand without requiring explicit knowledge of underlying dynamics.